-state highlight increasing risks as the number of installations increase.
-In April 2019 a catastrophic safety failure at the McMicken Battery Energy Storage System in Surprise, Arizona raised national systems.
+Recent safety events in the state highlight increasing risks as the number of installations increase.
+In April 2019 a catastrophic safety failure at the McMicken Battery Energy Storage System in Surprise, Arizona raised national awareness on the safety risks of lithium-ion battery systems.
 Although codes and standards advanced rapidly in subsequent years, lessons learned from events in the U.S. and around the world point to a need for state and local action to ensure best practices are actually in place and met, to ensure installations are appropriately designed for local environmental conditions, and to ensure installations are also designed to minimize the size and extent of storage capacity on outage in the event of a safety failure.
-Updates to the California Three other relatively minor safety events in the Fire Code July 2021 set the stage for a more comprehensive and coordinated safety risk management approach in the state-but much work remains.